-Remember! that if you let go of the trowel, just step away and let the trowel come to a complete STOP before trying to recover the trowel
+and let the trowel come to a

+to recover the trowel.

 - 1. Get into the operator's position behind the handle.
 With a secure foothold and a firm grasp on the handle, slowly increase the engine speed until the desired blade speed is obtained. - 2.
-Figure 29 below illustrates a typical walk-behind trowel application.
+Figure 31 below illustrates a typical walk-behind trowel application.
 Practice maneuvering the trowel.
 The trick is to let the trowel do the work. - 3.
 Continue to practice maneuvering the trowel.
 Try to practice as if you were finishing a slab of concrete.
 Practice edging and covering a large area.